IDEAS Grant Competition

 Foreign Policy Goal Focus: Climate, Energy, and the Environment

-Project Summary: Fox Valley Technical College will use its IDEAS grant to support a faculty-led, short-term study abroad program for nontraditional students in agriculture and natural resources fields titled Program to Learn Agriculture and Natural Resources in The Bahamas (PLANT).
-The aim of this project is to facilitate experiential learning opportunities for underrepresented students that will foster cultural awareness.
-Grant funds will be used to send a faculty member from each department to The Bahamas to develop — and later lead — a program focused on sustainability, resource management, and agricultural best practices.
-Learning exercises, cultural experiences, and personal growth will build professional success for participants and equip them for the modern globalized workforce.
-Upon the students’ return, the institution will facilitate peer-to-peer connections between participants and incoming Bahamian international students.
+Project Summary: Fox Valley Technical College will use its IDEAS grant to develop a faculty-led, short-term study abroad program for students in agriculture and natural resources fields titled Program to Learn Agriculture and Natural Resources in The Bahamas.
+This project aims to facilitate experiential learning opportunities for students that will foster cultural awareness and global job skills.
+Grant funds will be used to send faculty members to The Bahamas to develop and later lead the program focused on sustainability, resource management, and agricultural best practices.
+Upon the students’ return, Fox Valley Technical College will facilitate peer-to-peer connections between participants and incoming Bahamian international students.
+Through their participation in this program, students will develop skills and gain knowledge to equip them for the modern globalized workforce.

 Heartland Community College